 Use the commentary to explain why you think changes or performance gaps happened.
 If you’ve already started to address those, use the commentary to explain the actions already underway.

 The dashboard is usually a single page so it’s easy to understand and discuss.
-But often, it provokes more questions and requests for more detail.
+But often, it prompts more questions and requests for more detail.

 You should therefore attach an appendix with links to the original data and data sources.
-This helps anyone reading the report investigate if they have questions. (it also reduces questions for the writer of the report).
+This helps anyone reading the report investigate if they have questions. (it also reduces questions for the report writer).

 Example online store dashboard